sqrl-planner/gator-client/README.md

 # Gator Client
-Web client for the [Gator](https://github.com/sqrl-planner/gator) API.
+A web client for the [Gator](https://github.com/sqrl-planner/gator) API.

 ## Package manager
 gator-client uses the [poetry](https://python-poetry.org/) package manager to manage its dependencies.
 To install the dependencies, run the following command: